junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I don't know, why do you read it at all?"
 Dean thumbs the pages casually, eyes gleaming with mischief.

-"I thought it's a tour guide or something, maybe it can help us know more about New York or the case."
+"I believed it to be a tour guide.
+I have considered that maybe it can help us know more about New York or the case.
+Though later it is only for the joy of reading -- It's a rather fascinating story about statues."
 Cas admits.

 But Dean has stopped listening.
 He slowly straightens his back, grabbing the opened page with too much force on the knuckles.
-His eyes focus dead on the page.
+His eyes focus dead on the printed texts.
 His steps frozen.

 Cas drags him off the street, leading them onto a smaller road quiet enough to talk.